BrunaLab/HeliconiaSurveys/data/survey_archive/README.md

 -- census_status: Plant status in a census (values: measured = alive, measured dead = died prior to census missing = not found during census)

--- tag_number: the number on the aluminum tag attached to a plant

 ## Description of the data and file structure: HDP_plots.csv